Riverscapes/fmLTPBR/README.md

+This version of the protocol is being superseded (Summer 2024) by a Version 2, that is more GIS based.
+That protocol can be implemented with the [Riverscapes Studio (QRiS plugin to QGIS)](https://qris.riverscapes.net).

 # fmLTPBR Database Application

 Database management and field data collection solution supporting the Low-Tech Process-Based Restoration Implementation and Monitoring Protocol.
 At this time, the database application runs on Mac and Windows operating systems within Filemaker Pro Advanced and on mobile devices iOS devices within Filemaker Go for field data colleciton.